venkatram04/online-ticket-reservation/README.md

-This is Online Ticket Reservation System where i had done with html,css and also java script.
+This is Online Ticket Reservation System where i had done with html,css,java script and Mysql[Database].